srdjanpetrovic87/Natours/README.md

 * Create semi-transparent linear gradient on top of background image
 * How to clip parts of elements using *clip-path* - (useful resource: [clippy](https://bennettfeely.com/clippy/))
 * Center anything with the transform, top and left properties
+* How and why to use the ::after pseudo-element

 ## Authors